mikeball/mockup/README.md

 You can now visit the live mockup at http://localhost:3000/ and edit the files in the generated mockup with your favorite editor, and the browser page automatically refreshes whenever changes are saved.

-The UI directory should be pre-populated with an example sample site and common scenarious like login/register so you don't have to do this for each and every site you mockup.
+The UI directory will be pre-populated with an example sample site and common scenarious like login/register so you don't have to do this for each and every site you mockup.

 Please see the generated README.md and examples within your generated mockup for additional usages.